benbotto/node-data-mapper/README.md

   .from('bike_shops')
   .select('bikeShops.bikeShopID', 'bikeShops.name');
 ```
-It's important to note that if any columns are selected from a table, then the primary key must also be selected.
+It's important to point out that if any columns are selected from a table, then the primary key must also be selected.
 If the primary key is not selected then an exception will be raised.

 ##### Ad-Hoc Aliasing